elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 ---
 title: Adapter Design Pattern
-description: Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+description: Adapter is a structural design pattern that facilitates the collaboration of objects having conflicting interfaces.
 sidebar_position: 1
 sidebar_label: Adapter
 ---